RyxzenNaoki/SistemKeuanganTKAnNuur/project/README.md

-# TK Ceria Financial Management System
+# TK An Nuur Rumah Cahaya Financial Management System

 A comprehensive financial management system for kindergarten schools built with React, TypeScript, and Firebase.